MrL314/smknov91/README.txt

 A: The data that gets used comes from SRAM.
 So, you need to first use L-DISK to load the data, and then use S-RAM to save it to SRAM.
 Then it will show up in the race.

+Q: How do I download this?
+A: Here's a quick download link. https://github.com/MrL314/smknov91/archive/refs/heads/main.zip